bitterjug/elm-experiment/readme.md

 ## The input widget

-In `io.elm` is a text field with Enter (save) and Cancel (reset) actions, inspired by what we used on Kashana.
+In `Components/Input.elm` is a text field with Enter (save) and Cancel (reset) actions, inspired by what we used on Kashana.

 Other stuff we had in Kashana include: